ccmucdenver/ccm-docs/docs/alderaan.md

 ### Spring semester 2022
 * Scaling up availability and user base, installing custom software on request.
 * Added 2 GPUs
-* Running OSG jobs to satisfy the 20% core time funding requirement in progress
+* Running OSG jobs to satisfy the 20% core time funding requirement coming soon.
 * OnDemand web access to the cluster for Jupyterhub and remote desktop in progress
+* Allocation limits and storage quotas not in effect yet

 ## User Training